 Columbia’s Omni-Shade® technology provides UPF 40 sun protection, which is ideal for an all-day paddling trip.

 The best sunglasses offer 100 percent ultraviolet (UV) protection, are of the best optical quality and are impact resistant.
 Long-term exposure to UV radiation in sunlight is linked to eye disease, including cataracts, according to the American Academy of Ophthalmology.
 Look for sunglasses with a full spectrum UV coating for ultimate protection.

 All sunglasses must meet impact standards set by the FDA for safety but no lens is truly indestructible.
 Glass lens have the best optical clarity and are scratch resistant.
 Composite lens are less likely to shatter but scratch easily.
 Nylon or composite frames are lightweight and strong while metal frames are adjustable but less durable.

 The best materials for boating sunglass frames are lightweight, flexible and durable materials such as nylon, propionate or acetate.
 Metal frames can quickly corrode if they are not specifically made to be used on the ocean.
 Frame hardware should be corrosion-proof, and most of the sunglasses we sell have corrosion-proof nickel, silver or stainless steel hardware.
-Saltwater anglers should consider Costa sunglasses because their stainless steel frames are made with a corrosion-resistant alloy called Monel®.

 Although polarized glasses don’t protect against UV rays, they do filter reflected glare and reduce eyestrain.
 However, most polarized glasses also have a UV coating.
 We recommend them for watersports and fishing activities because they enhance color quality, improve depth perception and your ability to see deeper into the water.